WRF-GC/documentation/docs/source/common-errors.rst

 HEMCO ERROR: MaxNest too low, cannot enter GET_TIMEIDX (hco_read_std_mod.F90)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Any kind of error that says ``HEMCO ERROR: MaxNest too low`` means that there is an error somewhere above, in ``HEMCO.log``.
 Check further!
+See :ref:`hco-run-error`.

 forrtl: severe (408): fort: (2): Subscript #1 of the array LOC has value 11 which is greater than the upper bound of 10
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This means that there is an error in ``HEMCO.log`` - check the HEMCO log instead!
-Maybe inventories are missing, etc.
+Maybe inventories are missing, etc. Also, see :ref:`hco-run-error`.

 forrtl: severe (408): fort: (2): Subscript #1 of the array ZPJ has value 1 which is greater than the upper bound of -1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^